Lesson 4: How Subscriptions Work

 Wildcard Usage: Use

-for topics to subscribe to any topic. -
+for topics to filter by any topic. -

 Concrete Values: At least one criterion must be a specific value to ensure meaningful subscriptions.